Dead Account: Manga

 Written and illustrated by Shizumu Watanabe, Dead Account was initially serialized in Kodansha's shōnen manga magazine Weekly Shōnen Magazine from January 18 to September 6, 2023.
 It was later transferred to the Magazine Pocket website on October 7, 2023.
-Its chapters have been collected into twelve tankōbon volumes as of October 2025.
+Its chapters have been collected into sixteen tankōbon volumes as of September 2026.

 The series' chapters are published in English on Kodansha's "K Manga" app.